 The importance of ear-tips

 Professional hearing aid fitting is crucial to providing patients with the best possible outcome.
-That’s why Widex has always emphasized hearing aid fitting strongly, with innovations such as the Sensogram and TruAcoustics™ allowing us to optimize the fitting for each user.
+That’s why Widex has always emphasised hearing aid fitting strongly, with innovations such as the Sensogram and TruAcoustics™ allowing us to optimise the fitting for each user.

-Now, Widex is taking another step towards optimized individual fittings for all with three new instant ear-tips:
+Now, Widex is taking another step towards optimised individual fittings for all with three new instant ear-tips: